Cyborg-Network/cyborg-parachain/INSTRUCTIONS.md

 When deploying servers from a cloud provider, you have the option to add new servers to an existing network.
 It is crucial that both the K3S master node and worker node are connected within the same network to ensure seamless load distribution, especially when managing heavier data loads such as machine learning models.

-1 Under the "Create a VM" section, choose Ubuntu 20.04 or 22.04 LTS.
+1 Under the `Create a VM` section, choose `Ubuntu 20.04 or 22.04 LTS`.

 <img width="1000" alt="Screenshot 2024-08-10 at 5 57 20 PM" src="https://github.com/user-attachments/assets/99999800-03b8-490c-8e23-bf88e172928c"><br><br>

 2 In the customization dashboard, create a new resource group and deploy the master node server.
 Then create a new deployment for worker node.

 <img width="1000" alt="Screenshot 2024-08-10 at 6 02 25 PM" src="https://github.com/user-attachments/assets/0f6ca8ba-ad2b-41b6-997f-e254ab1d4235"><br><br>